syncfusion-content/winui-docs/winui/ComboBox/Highlighting.md

 # Highlighting in WinUI ComboBox(SfComboBox)

-Highlight matching characters in a suggestion list to pick an item with more clarity.
+Highlight matching characters in the suggestion list to pick an item with more clarity.
 There are two ways to highlight the matching text:

 * **Highlight beginning text**
 * **Highlight all occurance of search text**

-The text highlight can be indicated with various customizing styles by enabling the below properties.
+The text highlight can be indicated with various customizing styles by enabling the following properties.
 They are

-* **HighlightedTextColor** - sets the color of the highlighted text for differentiating the highlighted characters.
+* **HighlightedTextColor** - Sets the color of the highlighted text for differentiating the highlighted characters.

-* **HighlightedTextFontStyle** - sets the font style of the highlighted text.
+* **HighlightedTextFontStyle** - Sets the font style of the highlighted text.

-* **HighlightedTextFontWeight** - sets the font weight of the highlighted text.
+* **HighlightedTextFontWeight** - Sets the font weight of the highlighted text.

-* **HightlightedTextFontSize** - sets the font size of the highlighted text.
+* **HightlightedTextFontSize** - Sets the font size of the highlighted text.

 {% tabs %}
 {% highlight XAML %}